sdgilley/search-images/README.md

     * To search from a public repo (such as azure-docs), you can leave all options unchecked.
 Modify as necessary if you want to read a private repo instead.
     * Make sure to copy the token as soon as it's created.
 Once you move away, you'll never see it again.
     * AFTER you've copied the token, use the **Configure SSO** dropdown to authorize **MicrosoftDocs**.

-* Create the following environment variables to be accessed when you run the Python script:
+* Save values as [Codespace secrets](https://docs.github.com/en/codespaces/managing-your-codespaces/managing-your-account-specific-secrets-for-github-codespaces), with access to `sdgilley/search-images`.
+(Save them as environment variables to run the code locally.)
     * `GH_ACCESS_TOKEN` - the token you created from Github
     * `COMPUTER_VISION_ENDPOINT` - the endpoint you created from the OCR Quickstart
     * `COMPUTER_VISION_SUBSCRIPTION_KEY` - the key you created from the OCR Quickstart

-* Use Codespaces to skip setting up your local computer - the button below creates a codespace with all required libraries installed.
-Save your variables as [Codespace secrets](https://docs.github.com/en/codespaces/managing-your-codespaces/managing-your-account-specific-secrets-for-github-codespaces), with access to sdgilley/search-images for each environment variable above.

     [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/sdgilley/search-images?quickstart=1)